Rupesh-klr/echoesfrom1947/README.md

 Subscribe now to be part of the conversation for a better Bharat.

 #India #CurrentAffairs #1947 #Independence #SocialIssues #IndianPolitics #UnfilteredTruth #Bharat #Progress #Development #CriticalAnalysis

+need to solve atleast 50 t0 87 isses in india